Eating Disorder Recovery & Families

 • In your mind, separate your loved one from his or her ED.
 Your loved one is not their eating disorder.
 They each have unique personalities and behaviors, and can be easily identified.
 This disconnection of the two allows space for love, compassion, hope and patience for your loved one and his/her recovery to be felt and shared, while also granting freedom for the intense, negative emotions that you feel toward the eating disorder.

 Family members have an opportunity to play a unique and significant role in their loved one’s recovery.
 However, this can be daunting task, especially at the beginning.
+What can family members do to best support their loved one in recovery?

 • Help your loved one find a treatment team that is experienced in eating disorders.
 This team should include, at minimum, a licensed counselor with eating disorder experience and registered dietitian.
 A medical doctor and possibly a psychiatrist may be helpful and/or necessary as well.
 Health professionals that are not properly trained in eating disorders can do more harm than good, even though they may have the best intentions.
 Interviewing the professional in advance can be a beneficial first step.